 This actually reminds me of the time I posted these green bean fries and said they tasted like french fries.
 I went into the office the next day and my co-worker greeted me with, “Sooo I tried your recipe for green bean fries, you know, the ones you said taste like french fries?
 Well, when was the last time you had a french fry…” Ha!

 So yeah, it does taste like bacon to me, but I’m sure some avid bacon lovers would disagree.
 Although, even if you don’t think it tastes like bacon, it’s still tastes amazing.

-- In a medium sized bowl, whisk together your aminos, liquid smoke, maple syrup and paprika.
+In a medium sized bowl, whisk together the liquid aminos, liquid smoke, maple syrup and paprika.
 Once combined, pour coconut flakes into bowl and stir gently until all pieces are evenly coated with the sauce.